Coronavirus: Belfast vaccination centre 'extremely busy'

 Queues have been forming at a number of vaccination centres and pop-up clinics across Northern Ireland.

-It follows the announcement that those aged 30 and above could receive their jab at walk-in facilities.
+It follows the announcement those aged 30 and above could receive their jab at walk-in facilities.

 It comes amid fears of a sharp increase in cases from the new Omicron variant.